 Tropical Park South real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Tropical Park South neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

-Tropical Park South is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Tropical Park South neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Tropical Park South is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Did you know that the Tropical Park South neighborhood has more Finnish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Tropical Park South neighborhood has more Finnish and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.6% of this neighborhood's residents have Finnish ancestry.
+In fact, 3.4% of this neighborhood's residents have Finnish ancestry and 10.5% have Puerto Rican ancestry.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the Tropical Park South neighborhood, 41.5% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 23.0% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (22.2%), and 13.3% in clerical, assistant, and tech support occupations.
+In the Tropical Park South neighborhood, 44.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 21.2% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (19.4%), and 14.9% in clerical, assistant, and tech support occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the Tropical Park South neighborhood in Merritt Island, FL, residents most commonly identify their ethnicity or ancestry as Italian (11.9%).
-There are also a number of people of German ancestry (9.8%), and residents who report Irish roots (7.0%), and some of the residents are also of Puerto Rican ancestry (6.2%), along with some English ancestry residents (6.0%), among others.
+In the Tropical Park South neighborhood in Merritt Island, FL, residents most commonly identify their ethnicity or ancestry as Puerto Rican (10.5%).
+There are also a number of people of Italian ancestry (10.2%), and residents who report German roots (8.5%), and some of the residents are also of English ancestry (8.4%), along with some Irish ancestry residents (5.4%), among others.